 Mother Nature gave you a raw deal?
 Try Lady Luck.
 The casinos in Puerto Rico are happy to host you, and there are plenty to be found all over the mainland (visitors to Vieques and Culebra will be a little hard-pressed to find one).
 Better yet, since all Puerto Rican casinos are located in hotels, you might want to book a room at one of these lodging destinations to ensure you've got all your bets covered.

-In addition to my favorite casinos in San Juan, here are a few other excellent casinos in other parts of the island:
+Here are a few other excellent casinos in other parts of the island:

 Hit the Museum